 Visiting the Stella Maris monastery on the top of Mount Carmel was particularly moving, because many of these soldiers lay under my feet.
 The Turkish forces had slaughtered them and scattered the monks, destroying the original buildings.
 When the monks returned, they buried the French soldiers in the gardens.
 A pyramid monument and a cross in the garden commemorate the massacre of these deserted men.

 Of course, in such a limited time, I could only absorb atmosphere, not spend my time in libraries or in consultation with experts.
-Yet even that has proved tremendously valuable as I ponder plot points and beginning to shape the story in my head.
+Yet even that has proved tremendously valuable as I ponder plot points and begin to shape the story in my head.
 Imagination is greatly enhanced when you feel the heat on your own body, climb the ramparts in Akko and look through the crenelations to the sea, or picture the staked heads of Napoleon’s emissaries on the flat roofs of Jaffa buildings – leading to a massacre of Moslem troops that would stain Napoleon’s reputation forever.

 There are still hours of research ahead of me – in books, from articles, conceiving of timelines – yet I feel like the story is much more real simply from having walked in some of the cities where Napoleon and his troops fought.